johnwcchau/libretto/libretto/plugin/README.md

 - __sklearn__

   core machine learning toolkit via _Scikit-learn_ and other API-compatible libraries
+- __transformer__

+  Wrapper for Huggingface's transformer and together relevant packages for sementic clustering
 - __example__

   example plugin for demonstration and documentation purpose